 LBD- Yes, I pack a little black dress.
 Not a super fancy one, and one that can be worn with sandals.
 This is especially useful in cities where you want to go out clubbing or to a nice restaurant and don’t want to rock your dusty, knock-off Havaianas and shirt that you have slept in for 3 nights.

 Fun Jewelry- I never bring anything too expensive traveling, but I do like to wear a lot of bracelets and funky stuff that I might not wear at home.
 I love buying local jewelry as well.
 Headbands are also great while traveling, as I don’t typically wear them at home and think it’s a cute way to keep your hair from going crazy in the humidity.
+These turban headbands are cute and easy to wear.

 Basic, Well Fitting Tops- I like to bring basic colored tanks and t-shirts that I can mix and match.
 I don’t like to spend too much money on these.
 Forever 21 and H&M sell things like this.
 I will also usually go to a local thrift store or Buffalo Exchange to go shopping beforehand.